Business of British Bangladeshis: Local business

 Many other Bangladeshis own grocery stores.
 Whitechapel has a thriving local street market which is located opposite the famous Royal London Hospital, which is the largest hospital in Britain.
 The market offers many low-priced goods for the people working in the area and the local Bengali community.
 People will go there to grab a bargain every day from Monday to Saturday, which contains over 80 stalls selling many products and foods, everything from fresh fruit to fish, clothing, bedding, carpets, jewellery and electrical goods such as toys.
 The nearby East London Mosque ensures a steady stream of visitors and many stalls now sell Indian spices and exotic vegetables as well as great quality silks and saree fabric.

-In Brick Lane, other than curry being served, there are many Bengali staples available such as jack fruit, betel nut and paan leaves and frozen fish caught from the Surma River.
+Also in Whitechapel, Brick Lane, other than curry being served, there are many Bengali staples available such as jack fruit, betel nut and paan leaves and frozen fish caught from the Surma River.
 Various travel agents offer many flights to Sylhet with the national airline, Biman Bangladesh Airlines, for around £500 and a new airline called, Air Sylhet was created by British Bangladeshi diaspora, offering low cost flights between both countries.

 Every Bangladeshi business located in the East End seems to hark back to the city of Sylhet, for example the Weekly Sylheter Dak - which has a UK circulation of around 7,000 a week; a shop called Sylhet Stores; a lawyers' office called Sylhet & Co; and a Bangladeshi Welfare Association.
 There are also booming black market in money transfer, such as First Solution Money Transfer which in June 2007, the company went into liquidation owing nearly £2 million to the public who used their services.
 Seamark and Ibco, owned by millionaire Iqbal Ahmed, Taj Stores, First Bangladeshi Real Estates in UK called Masha Estates Ltd and many others.

 There also hundreds of fast food stores scattered across east London, owned by Bangladeshis.
 Mainly named as Perfect Fried Chicken or Halal Fried Chicken and many other names.
-These fast food shops are primarily found in the area of Stepney Green.
+These fast food shops are primarily found in Stepney, Bethnal Green and Hackney.